 The outdoor kitchen fridge is always stocked with drinks and snacks.
 Plus, all the meals are served at a long wooden table under the huge bamboo roof outside.
 If you wake up before 5 AM, head around to the beach next door to catch a glimpse of some of the best surfers in the world (locals and foreigners) riding the morning waves.

 In addition to beach activities, take some time and travel inland to some of the major cities in Nicaragua, and don’t miss out on the many surrounding volcanoes.

 Leon is the second largest city in the country after Managua, the capital.
 It is known as the Land of Volcanoes due to its eight surrounding cones.
-Leon is one of the most impressive colonial cities countrywide, showcasing a number of colorful historical buildings and stunning colonial architecture.
+Leon is one of the most impressive colonial cities countrywide, showcasing a number of colourful historical buildings and stunning colonial architecture.

-While you’re there, visit the Church of La Recoleccion, a beautiful yellow Mexican baroque style structure, built in 1786.
-Then head over to the Cathedral Basilica of Leon, the largest cathedral in Central America, which is located in the main square.
+While you’re there, visit the Church of La Recoleccion, a beautiful yellow Mexican baroque-style structure built in 1786.
+Then, head over to the Cathedral Basilica of Leon, the largest cathedral in Central America, which is located in the main square.

 Courtesy of Shutterstock